-The Outer Sunset can feel like a little beach town nestled in San Francisco.
-This little corner of the city is full of artists, surfers, families, and countless other folks that felt the call of the sea.
-Whether you live there, wandered out to catch the sunset or you’re attending a summer festival in Golden Gate Park, here’s a handy guide to finding the hidden gems.
+This little corner of San Francisco is full of artists, surfers, families, and countless other folks that felt the call of the sea.
+Whether you live there, wandered out to catch the sunset or you’re attending a summer festival in Golden Gate Park, here’s a handy guide to finding things to do in the Outer Sunset.

-There’s no shortage of great coffee in the neighborhood but the most popular is easily Andytown.
+As a coffee roastery, bakery and cafe, there’s a lot to love about Andytown.
+Their Northern Ireland-inspired menu and unique coffee creations are consistently delicious.
 Stop in for one of the famous Snowy Plovers, a creamy espresso soda, and one of their freshly baked scones before you head to the beach.

 For something a bit healthier, Judalicious specializes in raw and vegan bites, with a focus on fresh smoothies, juices, acai bowls, and other healthy treats.